sevenfifty777/DCS-Dynamic-Spawn-Template-Manager/README.md

 ### Step 4: Link Aircraft Templates (STEP 2)

-Now you'll choose which aircraft types can will be used as a Dynamioc Template at each airbase:
+Now you'll choose which aircraft types can will be used as a Dynamic Template at each airbase:

 1. The program will reload and show available aircraft templates
 2. **For each airbase and aircraft type**: